Automatic Dependent Surveillance–Broadcast: Canada

-Nav Canada commissioned operational use of ADS-B in 2009 and is now using it to provide coverage of its northern airspace around Hudson Bay, most of which currently has no radar coverage.
+Nav Canada commissioned operational use of ADS-B in 2009 and is now using it to provide coverage of its northern airspace around Hudson Bay, which previously had almost no radar coverage.
 The service was then extended to cover some oceanic areas off the east coast of Canada including the Labrador Sea, Davis Strait, Baffin Bay, and part of the North Atlantic Tracks around southern Greenland.
-The service is expected to be later extended to cover the rest of the Canadian Arctic, and to the rest of Canada.
+The service was later extended to cover the Canadian Arctic, and to the rest of Canada.

-In 2018, Nav Canada issued an aeronautical study proposing a mandate for Aireon-compatible ADS-B Out for all aircraft in Class A Airspace by 2021 and Class B Airspace by 2022, requiring a transponder capable of delivering antenna diversity performance.
+In 2018, Nav Canada issued an aeronautical study proposing a mandate for Aireon-compatible ADS-B Out for all aircraft in Class A Airspace by 2021 and Class B Airspace, to be completed by 2022, requiring a transponder capable of delivering antenna diversity performance.
 In response to stakeholder feedback, Nav Canada later announced that such equipment will not be mandated according to that timeline, but rather that suitably equipped aircraft would be handled on a priority basis.
-The dates upon which equipment will be required for operation in Canadian airspace have been announced as August 10, 2023 for Class A Airspace, May 16 2024 for Class B Airspace and Class C,D and E no sooner than 2026.
+The dates upon which equipment are required for operation in Canadian airspace were announced to be 10 August 2023 for Class A Airspace, 16 May 2024 for Class B Airspace, and no sooner than 2026 for Class C, D, and E Airspace.

-In May 2021, the not-for-profit Canadian In-Flight Information Broadcasting Association announced its intention to build and operate a network broadcasting FIS-B (weather) and TIS-B (traffic) information on 978 MHz.
-By spring 2022, five ground stations were operating in Ontario, with several more stations planned for Alberta and Saskatchewan.
-The Canadian network is fully compatible with the United States network.
-Aircraft can use the same ADS-B In receivers in both countries and the provided services operate seamlessly when crossing the border.
-CIFIB plans to have about 100 stations operating within a few years.
-Coverage in Canada will not be coast-to-coast, but will focus on areas with higher traffic.
+In May 2021, the not-for-profit Canadian In-Flight Information Broadcasting Association (CIFIB) announced its intention to build and operate a network broadcasting FIS-B (Flight Information Services - Broadcast)(weather) and TIS-B (Traffic Information Services - Broadcast)(traffic) information on 978 MHz UAT.
+By spring 2022, five ground stations were operating in Ontario, and more are currently being built, with the goal of the network covering areas with higher traffic.
+As of 2025, 12 stations are operating in 4 provinces.
+The Canadian network is fully compatible with the United States network, and aircraft can use the same UAT (ADS-B In) receivers in both countries and the provided services operate seamlessly when crossing the border.

 China

-An American company ADS-B Technologies created one of the largest and most successful ADS-B systems in the world (an eight-station, 350+ aircraft network that spans more than 1,200 nmi across Central China).
+An American company ADS-B Technologies created one of the largest and most successful ADS-B systems in the world (an eight-station, 350+ aircraft network that spans more than 1,200 NM across Central China).
 This was also the first UAT installation outside the United States.
-As of March 2009, more than 1.2 million incident/failure free flight hours have been flown with these ADS-B systems.
+As of March 2009, more than 1.2 million incident/failure-free flight hours had been flown with these ADS-B systems.

+In 2024, the Ministry of State Security accused that ADS-B receivers deployed by foreign organizations constitute a national security risk.
+Authorities had mounted clampdowns on enthusiasts who installed ADS-B receivers.